10 Holiday Markets to Shop Local in Westchester This Winter

 Lyndhurst Mansion, Tarrytown

 Thousands of visitors flock to Lyndhurst Mansion during the spring and fall months to attend the craft fairs.
-This season, not only will guests be visiting the festive grounds for seasonal tours, but they can check out the newly introduced holiday market as well.
+This season, not only will guests be visiting the festive grounds for seasonal tours, but they can check out the holiday market as well.
 The market, located in the Carriage House and heated tent, will be filled with handmade jewelry and accessories, artisanal food and drinks, home goods, and more.
 Festive food and drinks will also be available.

 Holiday Market at Tarrytown Music Hall